-The Graduate School of Arts and Sciences offers graduate programs leading to the master of arts, master of arts in education, master of arts in liberal studies, master of arts in human services, master of fine arts, master of science, and doctor of philosophy degrees.
+The Graduate School of Arts and Sciences offers graduate programs leading to the Master of Arts (MA), Master of Arts in Education (MAEd), Master of Arts in Human Services (MAHS), Master of Arts in Liberal Studies (MALS), Master of Fine Arts (MFA), Master of Science (MS), and Doctor of Philosophy (PhD) degrees.

 The following pages contain information on the three major degree requirements: MA, MS and PhD.
-Degree requirements for dual degree programs, certificate programs, and individual degrees (i.e. education and fine arts) requirements are found in the Programs & Certificates section of this publication.
+Degree requirements for dual degree programs, certificate programs, and individual degrees (i.e. education, human services, liberal arts, and fine arts) are found in the Programs & Certificates section of this publication.

-For both the MA and MS degrees, the Graduate School requires a minimum of 24 hours of Course Requirements; however, the Course Requirements for the PhD degree are set by individual graduate program committees or student advisory committees.
+For both the MA and MS degrees, the Graduate School requires a minimum of 24 hours of coursework; however, the coursework requirements for the PhD degree are set by the individual graduate program committees or student advisory committees.
 The MFA is only offered in Documentary Film.